RgbTrouw/Visual-Memory/README.md

  along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Notice: Memory Icons are sublicenced.
-Make sure to unzip them in the memory folder.
+Make sure to unzip them into the memory folder.

 # Visual-Memory v0.8d